A Day Trip Through Kakheti: Wine, History, and Georgian Charm | Georgia the Country in Europe

 Our first stop was the KTW Winery in Patardzeuli.
 KTW stands for "Kakhetian Traditional Winemaking".
 It’s one of the oldest and most respected wineries in Georgia.
 Here, we took a short tour of the facility and learned about the unique Georgian winemaking process called Qvevri.

-In Georgia, wine is made using large clay vessels called qvevris, which are buried underground.
+In Georgia, wine is made using these large clay vessels called qvevris, which are buried underground.
 This ancient method gives the wine a distinct flavor.
 We tasted several varieties, including Saperavi (a full-bodied red) and Rkatsiteli (a crisp white wine).
 The wines were delicious and we even bought a couple of bottles to take home.

 Cultural Insight: Georgians believe wine is a gift from the gods.
 It’s an important part of their culture and hospitality.
 If you’re offered wine in Georgia, it’s a gesture of friendship!
+According to local lore, when God was distributing land to the peoples of the world, the Georgians were too busy feasting and toasting (what a surprise) and arrived late.
+As an apology for the delay, God gave them the small but breathtakingly beautiful plot he had been saving for himself.

 Tip: Wine tasting is free, but it’s polite to buy a bottle or two.
 They make great gifts, too!
+Plus, you'll be supporting a tradition that's been keeping this valley delicious for millennia.

 Exploring St. Nino’s Convent in Bodbe

-Bodbe's St. Nino's Convent and Cathedral |
+Long shot of Bodbe's St. Nino's Convent Cathedral nestled on a green hillside

 Next, we drove to Bodbe’s St. Nino’s Convent, about 20 minutes away.
 The convent is dedicated to St. Nino, who brought Christianity to Georgia in the 4th century.
 It’s a peaceful and spiritual place, set on a hillside with stunning views of the Alazani Valley below.